Megacities of Asia: Social sciences and our urban futures

 Greetings to AASSREC members and other interested parties,

-Here's looking forward to a successful and enriching conference at Cebu, The Phillipines.
+Here's looking forward to a successful and enriching conference at the Academia Sinica, Taipei.

 Dr. John Beaton